em429/remember/README.md

 Additionally, the book, the chapter (and subchapters if any) are displayed on each highlight's card.

 My self-hosted Readwise alternative.
-Currently in PoC state, with only Calibre annotation import support and some hacky code.
+Currently in PoC state, with only Calibre annotation import support.

 ### Roadmap
 - [X] add book import feature with full text extract
 - [X] import Calibre .opf and extract highlights from it
 - [X] add PoC context features
+- [X] rewrite context features (PoC implementation had some ..uhh.. caveats :))
+- [X] convert html entities when importing epubs
+- [ ] add spaced repetition
 - [ ] add hypothes.is import features
-- [ ] add spaced repetition
-- [ ] make context features more versatile (current implementation has some caveats)
 - [ ] implement an adapter layer for easily adding annotation sources later
 - [ ] write import adapters: kindle, ibooks, sioyek ..etc